 For instance, your child can only contribute $2,000 to their IRA if they only earn $2,000 that year.
 But if your child makes $7,000 annually, they can contribute up to $6,000.

 Some parents like to use a “parental match” strategy to encourage their children to make IRA contributions.
 This strategy involve letting your child know that you will match any amount they contribute to their IRA, and then giving them that amount as a gift.
 The parental match is an incentive to encourage kids to save and invest their earned income in the IRA.
 (If you’re curious about whether you can directly contribute to an IRA for someone else, this article has some good points to consider.)

 Doug Nordman, author of The Military Guide to Financial Independence and Retirement, used this strategy with his daughter.
 He explains:

 Documenting their earned income is up to you (subject to the IRS’ possible review): W-2 or 1099-MISC (for work outside the family), or just the records of your family business.
 It’s a lot easier to document the earnings as they happen instead of trying to catch up when you get an IRS or state query letter.

 It’s also worth reporting the earned income on a tax return.
 Of course you’d do this to refund excess withholding (like W-4 income-tax withholding) but the tax return is a permanent record of the earned income.

 “Parental matching” is not an IRS-approved tactic.
-It’s essentially parental bribery to get the young worker to put all of their earned income (up to $6000 in 2019) in their Roth IRA.
+It’s essentially parental bribery to get the young worker to put all of their earned income in their Roth IRA.
 Since the benefits of the compounding are too important to screw up, I’d certainly encourage the parental bribery.
 Our daughter wasn’t a big fan of Roth IRAs when she was 14 years old but she has a much different perspective in her mid-20s.